15 Bean Soup with Pancetta and Basil

 3. Add the rinsed beans, water and vegetable broth.
 Cover and bring to a boil, then reduce heat and simmer (with a low boil) covered for 1 hour.
 Stir occasionally.

 4. After 1 hour, add the tomatoes, chili powder, salt and fresh basil and stir to blend into the soup.
 Toss in one Parmesan rind.
 Cover and continue to simmer for additional 15 to 20 minutes.
 The soup should be thick and creamy.
 Turn off heat.
-Season with fresh cracked pepper to taste.
+Taste, and season with salt and fresh cracked pepper to taste.

 5. Discard the Parmesan rind before serving.
 Ladle soup into bowls, garnish with fresh chopped basil or parsley and top with shavings of pecorino cheese.
 Serve warm.